monday15/lounge-gtk-theme/README.md

 ## Info
-Lounge gtk theme is a fork of Adwaita theme, inspired by Absolute gtk2 theme.
-All links to related projects can be found below.
+Lounge gtk theme is a fork of Adwaita theme.
+Links to related projects can be found below.

 ## IMPORTANT NOTE
 This theme is meant to be used with Lounge-aux icons.
 It is not a "complete" icon theme - it has 10 icons (only symbolic), but they are VITAL for providing correct user expirience.
 Installation is simple and easy, check out https://github.com/monday15/lounge-aux before procceding with installation.
 > Fedora users will get Lounge-aux as a weak dependency with Adwaita as a main icon theme, for other icon themes, they should also check the link.

 ## Installation
-You need 'meson' and 'sassc' packages to install the theme.
+You need 'meson' and 'sassc' packages to build and install the theme.
 Clone repository (or download release), run following commands from project directory:
 `meson build`
 `sudo ninja -C build install`

+You can also download already builded theme, and simply copy **Lounge** folder from archive to **/usr/share/themes**.

 Fedora users can install theme via copr:
 `sudo dnf copr enable monday15/lounge`